OctopusDeploy/Architecture/OctopusServer/Persistence.md

 Take a constructor-level dependency on an `IDocumentStore<Foo>`.

+At present, if you modify something, you'll still need to call `await fooDocumentStore.UpdateAsync(foo, cancellationToken);` to tell the store that you've changed something.
+This requirement will go away (along with the `.Update(...)` and `.UpdateAsync(...)` methods).
+The safe assumption for now is that if those methods exist you should call them, and when they cease to exist everything will just continue to work.

+**IMPORTANT:** Please don't modify an entity if you don't want your changes persisted.
+At some point, persistence of any mutations will happen automatically, so even if you're not currently calling `.UpdateAsync(...)` the behaviour will soon change so that your changes will be picked up anyway.

 ## I need both a Foo and a Bar.
 How do I do that?

 Take a constructor-level dependency on an `IDocumentStore<Foo>` and an `IDocumentStore<Bar>`.